Last updated: 05/05/2026

 Federal Data Protection and Information Commissioner (FDPIC)

-You decide how your personal data is used.
-Therefore, if you wish to exercise any of your rights mentioned above, please feel free to contact us by email at admin@bodyswiss.com or contact us by mail or telephone.
+You decide on the use of your personal data.
+Should you wish to exercise any of your aforementioned rights against us, you are welcome to contact us via email at admin@bodyswiss.com, by post, or by phone.

-Please help us clarify your request by answering questions from our staff regarding the specific processing of your personal data.
-If there are legitimate doubts about your identity, we may request a copy of your identification.
+Please assist us in specifying your request by answering questions from our responsible employees regarding the specific processing of your personal data.
+In case of justified doubts about your identity, we may request a copy of your ID.

-For questions regarding data protection, you can reach us at admin@bodyswiss.com or using the other contact details listed in this privacy policy.
+For questions regarding data protection, you can reach us at admin@bodyswiss.com or using the other contact details provided in this privacy policy.